RaToViTo/RaToViTo/README.md

 #### Citation

-If you use this tool, please see the **“Cite this repository”** button on the right-hand side of the GitHub page for citation formats.
+To cite this tool, use the “Cite this repository” button on the right-hand side to access citation formats.

 ## Prerequisites